 o AMC fees must not exceed what is customary and reasonable for market area.

-The following additional clarification is offered on existing FHA
+The following additional clarification is offered on existing FHA appraisal requirements:

 · Conflicts of interest (ML 1996-26) – To avoid conflicts of interest or the appearance thereof, the following are prohibited from ordering or managing an appraisal assignment: